future-apocalypse/Cod-Gray/README.md

-# Cod Gray
+# Cod Grey
- Cod Gray is a Theme for Chromium based browsers.
+ Cod Grey is a theme for Chromium based browsers.